-- (23) Where an incident of plagiarism is suspected, the Unit Coordinator will conduct an initial investigation to determine if the case has no merit or should be escalated to the Head of School or nominee (Investigating Officer) for investigation (go to clause 24).
+- (23) Where an incident of plagiarism is suspected, the Unit Coordinator will conduct an initial investigation to determine if the case has no merit or should be escalated to the Investigating Officer for investigation (go to clause 24).
 Where it is suspected that a submitted assessment task, or part thereof, has not been written by the Student the Unit Coordinator may ask the Investigating Officer to arrange an examination on the relevant topic as part of the process of determination of authorship.
 The examination may be a supervised written and/or viva voce (oral) examination.
-Participants in the viva voce examination should include: - a. the Investigating Officer (Chair); - b. the Student under investigation; - c. an optional Support Person, nominated by the Student, who shall not have the right of audience; and - d. the Unit Coordinator or other member of the discipline as nominated by the Head of School (or nominee). - (24) A case of Academic Misconduct must be reported in writing to the Head of School or nominee (Investigating Officer) and include details of the alleged incident, supporting evidence and the Rule that the Student may have breached.
+Participants in the viva voce examination should include: - a. the Investigating Officer (Chair); - b. the Student under investigation; - c. an optional Support Person, nominated by the Student, who shall not have the right of audience; - d. the Unit Coordinator or other member of the discipline as nominated by the Head of School (or nominee). - (24) A case of Academic Misconduct must be reported in writing to the Investigating Officer and include details of the alleged incident, supporting evidence and the Rule that the Student may have breached.
 The report must be made within five working days of the alleged incident occurring or being identified.
 Anonymous complaints will not be accepted for investigation. - (25) After receiving the complaint the Investigating Officer, at their discretion, taking into consideration the preliminary report, may find that further investigation and/or action under the Rule and these Procedures is not warranted.
-In this instance the Investigating Officer should advise the complainant of the details and reason/s for their decision. - (26) If the Investigating Officer decides that the case has merit they should commence the formal investigation within ten working days of receipt of the written complaint.
-The Investigating Officer should contact the Records Team so that an Academic Misconduct file can be created. - (27) The Student will be notified, in writing (Template A1), by the Investigating Officer of: - a. the details of the complaint and copies of all related documents and evidence; - b. the relevant clauses of the Rule that may have been breached and a hyperlink to the Rule and Procedures; - c. the name of the Investigating Officer; - d. an opportunity to attend an Interview, in person or remotely, with the Investigating Officer; - e. the proposed time, date and place of the Interview (normally held no later than ten working days from the date of notification); - f. the right to be accompanied by a Support Person, who shall not have the right of audience; - g. the right to provide a written submission including any evidence in rebuttal or defence (as an alternative to an Interview): - h. the date any written submission is due, which must be no later than ten working days from the date of notification; and i. information about Student support services.
+In this instance the Investigating Officer should advise the complainant of the details and reason/s for their decision. - (26) If the Investigating Officer decides that the case has merit they should commence the formal investigation within ten working days of receipt of the written complaint. - (27) The Student will be notified, in writing (Template A1), by the Investigating Officer of: - a. the details of the complaint and copies of all related documents and evidence; - b. the relevant clauses of the Rule that may have been breached and a hyperlink to the Rule and Procedures; - c. the name of the Investigating Officer; - d. an opportunity to attend an Interview, in person or remotely, with the Investigating Officer; - e. the proposed time, date and place of the Interview (normally held no later than ten working days from the date of notification); - f. the right to be accompanied by a Support Person, who shall not have the right of audience; - g. the right to provide a written submission including any evidence in rebuttal or defence (as an alternative to an Interview); - h. the date any written submission is due, which must be no later than ten working days from the date of notification; and i. information about Student support services.